Why It Matters

 - Smoothing of rate: Light EMA or rolling slope to avoid flicker; suppress ETA when

-is below a threshold. - Context-aware units: Rate of change expressed as percent or other process engineering units (%/min, gal/min, L/min, in/min).
+|rate|is below a threshold. - Context-aware units: Rate of change expressed as percent or other process engineering units (%/min, gal/min, L/min, in/min).

 - Boundary handling: When near min/max, show “—” or “At Full/Empty” instead of unstable ETAs.

-Use Case for Platform Testing
+Use Case for Demonstration in Platform

 Goal: Display Filling/Draining, Rate, and ETA for a tank level using only runtime tags and a lightweight script.